dstrates/awesome-platform-engineering/README.md

 - [Lerna](https://lerna.js.org/) - Lerna is a tool for managing JavaScript projects with multiple packages, built on Yarn
 - [chezmoi](https://github.com/twpayne/chezmoi) - Manage your dotfiles across multiple diverse machines, securely
 - [knip](https://github.com/webpro/knip) - Find unused files, dependencies and exports in your JavaScript and TypeScript projects
+- [just](https://github.com/casey/just) - just is a handy way to save and run project-specific commands

 ### Build systems